Las Vegas Domestic Violence Attorney

 Being charged with domestic battery is a serious matter.
 As a long-time domestic violence lawyer, I have successfully fought to protect the rights of people charged with these serious crimes.
 If you’re facing a charge of domestic violence, contact our domestic violence defense attorney at (702) 474-6266.

-You can count on Joel and his dedicated staff to:
+You can count on me and my staff to:

 - Listen to your side of the story

 - Identify any ways in which the police may have violated your rights

 - Interview witnesses to the event